 The Coldstones Cut Sculpture

-From the top of the steps, the structure of this walk-through landmark sculpture begins to reveal itself.
-However, the scale can only be understood from inside.
+Approaching the artwork from the top of the steps, the structure of this walk-through landmark sculpture begins to reveal itself.
+However, the scale can only be understood from the inside.

-The first view is of the towering limestone street scene – a path carved out between towering walls of limestone draws you forward and uphill to the quarry.
+The first view is of the towering limestone street scene.
+A path carved between towering walls of limestone draws you forward and uphill to the quarry.
 The scale of the structure is reminiscent of Luxor (without the heat!) or Stonehenge.
 Huge blocks of perfectly formed limestone hewn from the quarry below form a great wall that gives no clues to what lies beyond.

 Unseen from outside, two narrow walled stone paths branch off from the street, spiralling up and around to reveal open viewing platforms, high above the quarry.
 Check out the northern viewing area with its giant topograph showing the distance in miles to local landmarks and far distant places such as the Galapagos Islands, 9,985km away.